unoplatform/uno/doc/articles/features/dialogs.md

 ---

 If you are using Uno.Extensions Navigation, you can utilize its features to display a dialog.
-For more information, check out this documentation: [Dialogs with Uno.Extensions Navigation](xref:Uno.Extensions.Navigation.HowTo-ShowDialog).
+For more information, check out this documentation: [Dialogs with Uno.Extensions.Navigation](https://platform.uno/docs/articles/external/uno.extensions/doc/Learn/Navigation/HowTo-ShowDialog.html).

 Considering adding a dialog to your app?
 Check out our comprehensive video for detailed guidance on the implementation: